The Secrets of Properly Packed Food Deliveries

 Chances are you spend a considerable amount of time and effort creating dishes that not only taste great but look good, too.
 Presentation is an important piece of the overall dining experience, not just for on premise diners, but for your delivery customers as well.

 Follow these three food delivery best practices to ensure all of the food you serve – takeout or dine-in – looks as good as it tastes.
+Following delivery best practices may also result in an improved rating for restaurants on Grubhub, and could even net you reduced delivery times.

 Keep Hot and Cold Food Separate